St Columb’s Hall Concerto Award

 St Columb’s Hall is an iconic building with a music tradition spanning 135 years and the St Columb’s Hall Concerto Award has been founded to re-establish the Hall as an epicentre for music excellence in Ireland.
 Open to talented instrumentalists from around the world, this is an unique opportunity for an emerging soloist with the potential for an international career in music.

-The St Columb’s Hall Concerto Award will be one of the largest classical music awards in Ireland and one of the biggest in Europe.
-It will be part of a total prize fund of £22,000.
+The St Columb’s Hall Concerto Award will be one of the most significant classical music awards in Ireland.

 The Sculpture Commission